 What to Do After You’ve Been Hurt

 If you have been hurt on the job and you believe that you can prove that your employer acted harmfully, you will need to start collecting as many records as you can, including medical records and whatever notes from work you can take.
-North Carolina residents will then want to present this information to a Winston-Salem workers’ comp attorney.
+Winston-Salem residents will then want to present this information to a Winston-Salem workers’ comp attorney.

 Lewis & Keller have been helping area workers receive the benefits they deserve for a long time, and we can help you.
 For more information on how an unsafe working environment can impact your case, contact a representative of our office today.